AgentsInFlow

 All Your AI Agents

-AgentsInFlow: Run Claude Code, Codex, and Cursor in one desktop app with git control, diagrams, and persistent memory
+AgentsInFlow: Run Claude Code, Codex, Cursor, and OpenCode in one desktop app with git control, browser access, diagrams, and persistent memory

-Run Claude Code, Codex, and Cursor from one window.
-Git version control, 28 diagram types, persistent AI memory, and isolated branching.
+Run Claude Code, Codex, Cursor, and OpenCode from one window.
+Git version control, browser access, 28 diagram types, persistent AI memory, and isolated branching.
 Close everything else.

 AgentsInFlow Kanban Board - Manage AI tasks across projects